andersonopt/website/content/about-us.md

 {{< column "wrap_min center space" >}}

-We accelerate the adoption of renewable energy and storage by providing land siting and grid modeling software to increase efficiency and effectiveness for our partners.
+Anderson Optimization builds renewable siting and grid modeling software to help industry partners accelerate the adoption of renewable energy and storage.

 Open models, a cloud-based platform, and easy-to-use interface reduce challening barriers to scaling renewable development.
 By making these technologies accessible and cost-effective, we can make renwable energy an easy choice for industry participants.